NW Natural Operations

 NW Natural has also adopted industry best practices as recommended by the U.S. Environmental Protection Agency (EPA) to reduce emissions from routine system maintenance.
 In 2016, NW Natural signed on as a founding member of the EPA’s Natural Gas Star Methane Challenge.
 Under the challenge, NW Natural will continue to adopt emission-reducing best practices associated with pipeline construction, maintenance and repair.

-Today, we have nearly 130 vehicles in our fleet capable of running on compressed natural gas (CNG).
+Today, we have nearly 150 vehicles in our fleet capable of running on compressed natural gas (CNG) as well as five CNG fueling stations.
 CNG vehicles lower carbon emissions, reduce air pollution and provide operating cost savings.
 We’ve also taken steps to limit emissions and air pollution by training drivers to reduce truck idling.
 And we’re looking into cleaner options such as renewable fuels for some of our current vehicles.
 As we continue with our Fleet of the Future initiative, we’re steering toward a lighter impact while maintaining a high standard of service and reliability of our field and service crews.

 We’re continually looking at ways to reduce the impact of our operations, from waste reduction initiatives to on-site composting and recycling.
 In 2016, the city of Portland awarded NW Natural its Sustainability at Work Gold Certification, recognizing our recycling, commuter benefits, bike parking, printing practices and other sustainability efforts.

 Our Portland headquarters was certified LEED Gold, and we’re updating our regional service centers to higher building performance standards, with energy efficiency upgrades that meet the Oregon Energy Efficiency Specialty Code.